Now accepting even MORE insurance plans (Fidelis, MetroPlus, Emblem, United, Anthem, MVP, Aetna, Healthfirst & more...) Learn more

 The bottom line

 While Addyi can help, it’s not a magic pill.
-So it’s important to take a holistic approach to improving libido symptoms, including lifestyle changes, supplements and over-the-counter products, and smart communication with your partner.
+So it’s important to take a holistic approach to improving libido symptoms, including lifestyle changes, supplements and over-the-counter products, psychosocial counseling, and smart communication with your partner.
 Here’s some info to get you started.

 We can also prescribe other hormonal and non-hormonal options like Vylessi (which, unlike Addyi, is only used when needed and great for those who don’t want to worry about a missed dose).

-Learn more & book a visit >>
+Learn more and book a visit >>